What Is a Construction Change Order?

 How to Improve Change Order Management

 Proper change order management enables teams to mitigate the significant costs and schedule disruptions in construction.
-Still, for many construction companies, effective change order management is a major paint point.
+Still, for many construction companies, effective management is a major paint point.
 Preventing change orders from occurring and managing them when they occur requires a cultural and procedural shift.

 Nonetheless, through the proper use of technology in the construction industry, good communication, and better data collection practices, construction companies can reduce the amount of time and money wasted on change orders.